 A preliminary hearing shall be held “within a reasonable time” but no later than ten days following the initial appearance if the defendant is in custody, and twenty days if he is not in custody.
 A preliminary hearing may be waived by the defendant or avoided by intervening indictment by the Grand Jury.
 RCr 3.10.

 The Commonwealth’s attorney shall notify the court of the status of bail conditions at the time of the return of the indictment.
 RCr 5.14(2).

 If the substantial rights of the defendant are not affected, and no additional or separate offense is charged, an indictment, information, or citation, with leave of court, may be amended at any time before the court or jury has rendered a verdict.

 An objection to the form or signing of an indictment may not be made after a plea has been entered to the indictment or information.
 RCr 6.06.

 9. DEFENDANT TO BE RELEASED IF NOT INDICTED WITHIN 60 DAYS

 If a defendant has been held for longer than 60 days and not indicted shall be released from custody.
 RCr 5.22(2).
-Indictment may be reinstated however.
+Indictment may be reinstated, however.
 RCr 8.24(2).

 10. BILL OF PARTICULARS:

-The court for cause shall direct the filing of a bill of particulars at any time prior to arraignment, or afterwards with permission of the court.
+The court for cause shall direct the filing of a bill of particulars at any time prior to arraignment, or afterward with permission of the court.
 Bill may be amended at any time as justice requires.